Lindsey Buckingham Leaves Fleetwood Mac, Mike Campbell Joins

 Lindsey Buckingham Leaves Fleetwood Mac, Mike Campbell Joins the Group

 Lindsey Buckingham's second tenure with Fleetwood Mac has apparently come to an end.
-Reports are saying he has parted ways with the band 22 years after their classic lineup reunited and that he'll be replaced on an upcoming tour by Mike Campbell of the Heartbreakers and Neil Finn of Crowded House.
+He has reportedly parted ways with the band 22 years after their classic lineup reunited; he'll be replaced on an upcoming tour by Mike Campbell of the Heartbreakers and Neil Finn of Crowded House.

-Rolling Stone is reporting that Buckingham was fired over a disagreement regarding the tour.
+Rolling Stone sats Buckingham was fired over a disagreement regarding the tour.
+In a statement posted April 11 on TomPetty.com, Campbell expressed both his respect for Buckingham and his excitement about the new venture:

+"Though I was sad to hear Lindsey Buckingham is no longer with Fleetwood Mac, I am honored and excited to join the band.
+Lindsey is one of my favorite musical artists.
+A true genius at songwriting and guitar playing.
+I intend to honor his songs while at the same time bring my musicality to the band.
+After one rehearsal I can tell it’s going to be an amazing collaboration.
+I am also very happy to have an opportunity to play with Neil Finn, who I greatly admire.
+Fleetwood Mac not only has one of the greatest rhythm sections in rock history, it also has two of the finest voices and songwriters in Stevie Nicks and Christine McVie.
+I am looking forward to the tour with great anticipation."

 “Fleetwood Mac has always been about an amazing collection of songs that are performed with a unique blend of talents,” Mick Fleetwood told Variety.
 “We jammed with Mike and Neil and the chemistry really worked and let the band realize that this is the right combination to go forward with in Fleetwood Mac style.
 We know we have something new, yet it’s got the unmistakable Mac sound.”